How To Increase Lactate Threshold With Our Top Training Methods

 • 4-5 x 8 minutes at LT pace (for advanced runners)

-Tempo runs are also lactate threshold workouts.
 Tempo runs are essentially lactate threshold intervals that involve running continuously for a minimum of 20 minutes.

 For example, you might warm up with 10 minutes of easy running, then run at lactate threshold pace for 30 minutes, and then cool down with five minutes of easy running.

 Looking for more information on what exactly is your Vo2 Max?
-Check out our guide for more information!
+Check out our guide for more information:

 Leave a Comment